rameshpilli/flow/ChainServer/readme_pitch.md

     # Mock: In reality, fetch from S3/GCS/local
     documents = [
-        Document(id="doc1", content="FlowForge is a DAG orchestration library..."), Document(id="doc2", content="Chains consist of steps with dependencies..."), ]
+        Document(id="doc1", content="AgentOrchestrator is a DAG orchestration library..."), Document(id="doc2", content="Chains consist of steps with dependencies..."), ]